FireAcademy/docs-fireacademy-io/dashboard/editing-an-api-key.md

 # Editing an API Key

-API keys can be modified by pressing the coresponding 'Modify' button of the 'API Keys' section in the [FireAcademy.io Dashboard](https://dashboard.fireacademy.io).
+API keys can be modified by pressing the 'Modify' button of the corresponding entry in the 'API Keys' section of the [FireAcademy.io Dashboard](https://dashboard.fireacademy.io).
 When modifying an API key, you will be allowed to change 4 fields:

 ## Name